Koroa: Name

-Jacques Marquette referred to this tribe by the name Akoroa.
+Jacques Marquette referred to them by the name Akoroa.

 History

 15th century

-The Koroa may be the tribe identified by Hernando de Soto's expedition as the Coligua or Cologoa.
+The Koroa may be the polity identified by Hernando de Soto's expedition as the Coligua or Cologoa.
 They may have met the Spanish expedition in 1541 near present-day Little Rock, Arkansas.

 17th century

 The Koroa lived on both sides of the Mississippi River when the French encountered them in the late 17th century.
 At least one of their villages was on the river's east bank.
-In 1682, La Salle visited a Koroa village on the Western side of the Mississippi twice, both on the descent and the return journey.
-His party was feasted there, and saw Quinipissas, whom they described as the Koroa's allies, living in the village.
+In 1682, La Salle visited a Koroa town on the Western side of the Mississippi twice, both on the descent and the return journey.
+His party feasted there, and saw Quinipissas, whom they described as the Koroa's allies, living in the village.

-A 1698 French missionary expedition also found them living in the same area as the Tunica, Yazoo, and Houspé, and Father Antoine Davion was assigned to missionize them.
+A 1698 French missionary expedition also found them living in the same area as the Tunica, Yazoo, and Houspé, and Father Antoine Davion was sent to convert them to Catholicism.

 18th century

-In 1702, a French Catholic missionary named Nicolas Foucault was killed while serving among the Koroa.
-The tribe's leaders had the murderers executed.
-Many members of the Koroa tribe joined with the Tunica, Chickasaw, or Natchez tribes after European diseases had severely depleted their population.
+In 1702, a French Catholic missionary named Nicolas Foucault was killed while prosleytizing his religion among the Koroa.
+The Koroa's leaders had the murderers executed.
+Many members of the Koroa were adopted by the Tunica, Chickasaw, or Natchez after European diseases had killed so many Koroa people.